 Find out more about the SM9000's motion interpolation feature here.

 Due to the relatively fast response time of the SM9000, there is some stutter when watching 24p content, like movies.
 The amount of stutter can be reduced by enabling the motion interpolation feature or the black frame insertion feature.

 This TV has a 120Hz native refresh rate.
 Like the SM9500 and the C9, the SM9000 supports the new HDMI Forum variable refresh rate standard.
-Unfortunately, the only source that supports this format at the moment is the Xbox One, and it isn't possible to determine the actual refresh rate range.
-Once a graphics card with support for this format is available, we will retest these TVs to determine the real VRR range.

 The LG SM9000 has outstanding low input lag, and it supports almost all of the common formats.
 It can also display chroma 4:4:4 content perfectly in any format, except for 1080p @ 120Hz, which doesn't display 4:4:4 content properly.
 This TV supports HDR10 and Dolby Vision, and it supports eARC.

 Like the other 2019 LG TVs, the LG SM9000 has outstanding low input lag, as long as 'Game' mode is used.